usnistgov/ARIAC/wiki/misc/updates.md

 ---

+## Release 2022, May 2

+- We have considered some of your requests and we are extending the submission deadline to 5/7 at 5 PM EST.
 ## Release 2022, May 1

 - A new folder was `ariac-docker` was added to the ARIAC package.
 It contains everything you need to get your package ready for the qualifiers.